 End Events

-It doesn’t have any outgoing Sequence Flows.
+• It has no outgoing Sequence Flows.

 End Events appear as a circle with a thick red edge.
 The marker changes according to the type of End event.